-I did these things carefully, methodically.
-I left in things that I did not necessarily agree with and only changed them after I had spent time with stakeholders and had applied the provided assets to real projects.
+I did these things carefully: I used the existing guide and materials, studied early documentation, spent time interviewing stakeholders, and applied the provided assets to my first few projects.
 Only then did I determine exactly what needed to change, and why.

 Before attempting to direct the brand (i.e. make any major decisions about the existing assets and guidelines), I explored the company archives for relevant notes, interviewed leadership, and led a discovery exercise for the founding team (12 or 13 people, including leadership, at the time).